Techtonica/curriculum/command-line/command-line-interface.md

 8. Use `TAB key` to autocomplete the names of directories and files while in the command line faster as it'll autocomplete the string as far as it can before you have to disambiguate.
     Hit the tab twice to see the list of AUTOCOMPLETE POSSIBILITES (if multiple matches).

 9. The `root directory` is the directory that contains all other directories and files on the system and which is designated by a forward slash ( / ). `root` is the very top directory of the directory tree diagram.
-    Root directory of a github project is the top most directory of your git project which contains all the files hosted on github.
+    Root directory of a github project is the top most directory of your git project which contains all the files hosted on GitHub.

 10. You can immediately open whatever folder or directory you are working within into the Finder of MacOS and Mac OS X by simply typing `open .` and executing it
    `open` is not magically connected to Mac's Finder, but actually it's just using whatever default program on your Mac opens a file with that extension, and in the case of directories, the default program is Finder.

-11. Another mac shortcut `cmd+ shift+ g` can be used anywhere you see a Finder window (even in other Mac programs such as sourcetree or vs code when you're opening a file or directory).
+11. Another mac shortcut `cmd+ shift+ g` can be used anywhere you see a Finder window (even in other Mac programs such as SourceTree or VSCode when you're opening a file or directory).
 This brings up a little text box into which you can type or paste a path.
-Use pwd to get your current path, then copy it from the Terminal and open up sourcetree, go to file > open, then use `cmd + shift + g` to paste in the path you want.
+Use `pwd` to get your current path, then copy it from the Terminal and open up sourcetree, go to file > open, then use `cmd + shift + g` to paste in the path you want.

 12. `ls` command is used to peek into other folders.
        The list of ls argumnets are
-          ls -l : shows file or directory, size, modified date and time, file or folder name and owner of file and its permission. ls -a : lists all the files including hidden files. ls -lh: shows sizes in human readable format.
+          `ls -l` : shows file or directory, size, modified date and time, file or folder name and owner of file and its permission.
+          `ls -a` : lists all the files including hidden files.
+          `ls -lh`: shows sizes in human readable format.

 ### cd commands
-1. To navigate to your home directory, use "cd" or "cd ~"
+1. To navigate to your home directory, use "cd" or `cd ~`
-2. To navigate up one directory level, use "cd .."
+2. To navigate up one directory level, use `cd ..`
-3. To navigate to the previous directory (or back), use "cd -"
+3. To navigate to the previous directory (or back), use `cd -`
-4. To navigate into the root directory, use "cd /"
+4. To navigate into the root directory, use `cd /`
 5. To navigate through multiple levels of directory at once, specify the full directory path that you want to go to.
-For example, use "cd ~/OFGT-data/images" to go directly to the images subdirectory in the OFGT-data folder.
-As another example, "cd ~/Desktop" will move you to the Desktop subdirectory inside your home directory.
+For example, use `cd ~/OFGT-data/images` to go directly to the images subdirectory in the OFGT-data folder.
+As another example, `cd ~/Desktop` will move you to the Desktop subdirectory inside your home directory.

 ### Absolute Path vs Relative Path